Josenewmano/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Teach in Redbridge (2014 to 2015)
+#### Teach in Redbridge (2019 to 2020)

 - PGCE - An education post-graduate course
 - Learning lots of competing and inter-connected theories of teaching and learning
+- I had practice in breaking complicated topics down into easy-to-understand steps, frequent testing to prevent misunderstandings, and adapting for individual needs

 #### Nottingham University (2014 to 2015)

 - PGCEi - An education post-graduate course, with a distance-learning model
-- Acing a university post-graduate year, whilst working full-time (and then inexplicably deciding to also get a part-time job) taught me that the distance learning model works for me
+- Acing a university post-graduate year, whilst working a full-time job, along with extra part-time work, taught me that the remote model works well for me when necessary
-- I went to Kuala Lumpur, but not Nottingham
+- I had to prioritise different commitments at different times, whilst continually considering the welfare and development of the children under my care, and accruing necessary experience and eveidence to present my own learning

 #### Stanton School (September 2012)

 - CELTA - Teaching English as a Foreign Language
 - I learnt to recognise the challenges and perks of learning new languages
-- I already knew how the grammar worked, but learning the technical terms made it much easier to explain how the grammar worked
+- I already knew how the grammar worked, but I realised that learning the technical terms made it much easier to explain how the grammar worked
-- My certificate says 'Cambridge University' on it

 #### Loughborough University (2007 to 2010)

-- Chemistry with Sport Science BSc Hons
+- Chemistry with Sport Science BSc
-- My university experience taught me how to be an adult
+- My university experience taught me the essential skills of adulthood
 - I've kept a passion for sports.
-I'm fascinated by the sciences, and chemistry certainly helped me develop my skills in testing and analysis
+I'm fascinated by the sciences, and chemistry certainly helped me develop my analytical skills
 - I helped raise 1000s of pounds for charity on Rag Raids, and discovered a love of the potato dog - Google it